'American Taliban' to be released from prison Thursday

 Lindh’s parents Marilyn Walker and Frank Lindh did not immediately respond to requests for comment.
 Lindh’s lawyer Bill Cummings declined to comment.

-Melissa Kimberley, a spokeswoman for the Terra Haute prison, could not confirm details of Lindh’s release other than it would be on Thursday.
+Melissa Kimberley, a spokeswoman for the Terre Haute prison in Indiana, could not confirm details of Lindh’s release other than it would be on Thursday.

 U.S.-born Lindh converted from Catholicism to Islam as a teenager.
 At his 2002 sentencing he said he traveled to Yemen to learn Arabic and then to Pakistan to study Islam.
 He said he volunteered as a Taliban soldier to help fellow Muslims in their struggle or “jihad.”
 He said he had no intention “to fight against America” and never understood jihad to mean anti-Americanism.